 1. Stick to a Routine

-One of the easiest ways of falling into impression comes from staying up late and lounging around in bed til noon, avoiding regular meals and social contact.
-Maintain your routine, and in the hours you’d normally be at work you can send applications, look for volunteer opportunities and remain productive.
+One of the easiest ways of falling into impression comes from staying up late and lounging around in bed until noon, avoiding regular meals and social contact.
+Maintain your routine, and in the hours you’d normally be at work you can send applications, look for volunteer opportunities, and remain productive.

 2. Keep Moving